StephanHCB/go-mailer-service/README.md

 `swagger generate spec -o docs/swagger.json --scan-models`

-Serving the swagger ui with the swagger serve command didn't work due to some CORS issues on localhost, and besides we want the service to be able to serve swagger-ui and the generated json file anyway (though we'll have to remember to add security later).

-So `git clone https://github.com/swagger-api/swagger-ui` somewhere and copy the LICENSE and the dist files over into `third_party/swagger_ui`, deleting the .map files to conserve space.
-Then add static serve directives for gin.

 _I have to say, the documentation for this is very cryptic.
 Also, I don't like that I seem to be forced to add extra data types just so I can document the response for a REST api using models.
 On the other hand I remember struggling with the documentation for SpringFox, too._